Defi Technologies Provides Monthly Corporate Update: Valour Reports C$1.18 Billion (US$819 Million) AUM, And Record Monthly Net Inflows Of C$56 Millio...

 About DeFi Technologies

-Valour Inc. and Valour Digital Securities Limited (together, " Valour ") issues exchange traded products (" ETPs" ) that enable retail and institutional investors to access digital assets in a simple and secure way via their traditional bank account.
+Valour Inc. and Valour Digital Securities Limited (together,“ Valour ”) issues exchange traded products (“ ETPs” ) that enable retail and institutional investors to access digital assets in a simple and secure way via their traditional bank account.
 Valour is part of the asset management business line of DeFi Technologies Inc. (CBOE CA: DEFI ) (GR: R9B ) (OTC: DEFTF ).
-For more information about Valour, to subscribe, or to receive updates, visit href="" rel="nofollow" target="_blank">
+For more information about Valour, to subscribe, or to receive updates, visit

 valour .